bigcommerce/checkout-sdk-js/docs/classes/checkoutstorestatusselector.md

 ▸ **isUpdatingBillingAddress**(): `boolean`

-Checks whether the current customer is updating their billing address.
+Checks whether the billing address is being updated.

 **Returns:** `boolean`
 True if updating their billing address, otherwise false.